-Students who meet the scholarship eligibility requirements listed above will be invited to submit an online scholarship application and essay.
+Students who meet the scholarship eligibility requirements listed above are encouraged to submit an online scholarship application.

-Recommended deadline for submitting the 2017-2018 Free Application for Federal Student Aid or Minnesota Dream Act application.
+Recommended deadline for submitting the 2019-2020 Free Application for Federal Student Aid or Minnesota Dream Act application.

 Finalists will be selected and asked to interview with the scholarship committee.
 One scholarship recipient will be chosen from these finalists.